kiat/tx-soil-moisture/data-cleanup-Su26/solar-radiation-qc/Solar_Radiation_Imputation_Report.md

 hours, 7–24 hours, and 48–96 hours.
 Calibration and climatology fitting excluded all target-station validation timestamps.
 The table below aggregates all gap lengths and stations.

+- **Multi-peer:** Calibrates each available peer's clear-sky index to the target station by month, removes inconsistent estimates, and combines at least two peer predictions before multiplying by the target `Rso`.
+- **Single-peer:** Uses one calibrated peer clear-sky index when no second consistent peer is available, then converts it to `Srad` with the target `Rso`.
+- **Month-hour climatology:** Uses the target station's historical median clear-sky index for the same month and hour, multiplied by the current `Rso`.
+- **Clear-sky-index interpolation:** Linearly interpolates the target station's clear-sky index between surrounding normal observations and multiplies it by `Rso`; production use is limited to gaps of three hours or less.
+- **Linear Srad interpolation:** Directly interpolates raw `Srad` between the surrounding observations; it is a validation baseline and is not used for production imputation.

 | method | n_expected | n_predicted | coverage | MAE | RMSE | bias | R2 |
 | --- | --- | --- | --- | --- | --- | --- | --- |